zegl/kube-score/README.md

 Flags for score:
-      --disable-ignore-checks-annotations   Set to true to disable the effect of the 'kube-score/ignore' annotations --enable-optional-test strings        Enable an optional test, can be set multiple times --exit-one-on-warning                 Exit with code 1 in case of warnings --help                                Print help
+      --disable-ignore-checks-annotations   Set to true to disable the effect of the 'kube-score/ignore' annotations --disable-optional-checks-annotations Set to true to disable the effect of the 'kube-score/optional' annotations --enable-optional-test strings        Enable an optional test, can be set multiple times --exit-one-on-warning                 Exit with code 1 in case of warnings --help                                Print help